Subscription Modal Banner

 Today's education plans are far from the traditional pre-need plans of the past, so no need to worry about losing your investment.
 Check out this article to find out more about educational plans in the Philippines.

-For just a minimum remittance of ₱500 per month, you have the option to boost your savings with an amount that suits your budget.
-Compared to your regular Pag-IBIG Fund savings, MP2 savings earn higher dividends.
-They're also tax-free and government-guaranteed.
+For just a minimum contribution of ₱500 per month, you have the option to boost your savings with an amount that suits your budget.
+Compared to your regular Pag-IBIG Fund savings, MP2 earns higher dividends and is tax-free and government-guaranteed.

 Because you have more than 10 years to save up for tuition, it's ideal to invest long-term in high-risk, high-return stocks where your money can grow at higher rates than other investment tools.